aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### Channels
-The configuration of channels for an ADS source holds data to read values from the source device's fields.
-This data is structured as a map, indexed by the channel identifier.You can comment out a channel by prefixing its identifier with a "#".
+Defines a map of channel configurations where each key is a unique channel identifier and each value contains the configuration for reading a specific PLC variable.
+Each channel specifies how to read and interpret data from the Beckhoff PLC, including the variable name, data type, and any necessary conversion parameters.
+The channel identifiers are used throughout SFC to reference these data points and must be unique within the source.

+Individual channels can be disabled by prefixing their identifier with '#' in the configuration, allowing for easy testing and troubleshooting without removing the configuration.

 **Type**: Map[String,[AdsChannelConfiguration](#adschannelconfiguration)]